Saturday, March 16, 2019

 were chartered by the State Legislature.
 They did little more than secure the franchise from the communities they proposed to serve, and apparently made no progress toward actual construction.

 Control of the three companies was gained early in 1891 by two of the state's prominent traction promoters; George E. Macomber and J. Manchester Haynes, both of Augusta.
 On June 27th of that year, they organized the Rockland, Thomaston, & Camden Steet Railway.
-On February 13, 1892, this new company acquired by deed the franchise of its predecessors and shortly thereafter awarded a contract for construction of the road to Shaw & Ferguson of Boston.
+On February 13, 1892, this new company acquired by deed the franchise of its predecessors and shortly thereafter awarded a contract for the construction of the road to Shaw & Ferguson of Boston.
 The Edison General Electric Company of New York was chosen to equip the power station and rolling stock.

-From O. R. Cummings book, "Transportation
+From O. R. Cummings' book, "Transportation

 Bulletin No. 6, Part 1.
 January 1952 "Rockland,